alphagov/inside-government-admin-guide/creating-documents/preview-your-work.md

 Make sure you don't accidentally put your home page live on the Production site before your launch date.
 Check the URL before changing your status to live.

-### Preview of pages for stakeholders or policy teams
+### Preview of documents for stakeholders or policy teams

-You can use [fact check](http://alphagov.github.io/inside-government-admin-guide/workflow-content/fact-checking.html) to send preview pages to people without Publisher accounts.
+You can use [fact check](http://alphagov.github.io/inside-government-admin-guide/workflow-content/fact-checking.html) to send preview documents (policies, publications, consultations etc) to people without Publisher accounts.
+Fact check does not currently work for organisation home pages or corporate pages.